The disadvantages of Single Page Applications

 Analytics tools will normally track page views and related tools without any extra effort but because an SPA page isn’t really a page, this has to be handled with extra script which is triggered by the application router.

 Whilst you can use Selenium (and other equivalents) to test SPAs, extra effort is required to handle timeouts of XHR calls because there is no signal to Selenium that an XHR call has finished, like there is when a (real) page finishes loading.
 This leads to more questions and problems; How long should the timeout be?
 What happens if it takes longer than normal?
 The test execution will likely be slower too.

-Single Page Applications mean that pages are “long lived” increasing the chance of exposed memory leaks due to lack of page reloads.
+Pages are “long lived” increasing the chance of exposing a memory leak due to lack of page reloads.
 This is known to degrade UX and cause battery drain on mobile devices.

 11. It’s going to fail!